-- 6 Last date for returning students to register without late fee -5:00 P.M. - Last date for new students to register without late fee -5:00 P.M - 12 Residence halls open 1:00 P.M.
-New Student Orientation and Advisement - Spring semester and Session I classes begin at 8:00 A.M.

-Last date for dropping or adding classes without paying a drop-add fee 5:00 P.M. - Last date to withdraw from the college with a 100% refund of tuition and specified fees (refund of room and board will be made as detailed in the Business Office policy section of the Catalog) 5:00 P.M. - 20 Martin Luther King Jr. holiday classes will not meet and administrative offices will be closed - Last date to register or to drop or add classes -5:00 P.M. - 23 Last date to withdraw from the college with a 50% refund of tuition and specified fees (refund of room and board will be made as detailed in the Business Office policy section of the Catalog) 5:00 P.M.
+- 5 Last date for returning students to complete registration and payment arrangements without paying late registration fee - 5-8 Administrative offices open, no classes - 7 Online Winter term ends - 8 Last date for new students to complete registration and payment arrangements without paying late registration fee - New and Returning students move in at 1:00 p.m.; new student Orientation & Advisement - Last date for dropping or adding classes without paying a drop-add fee Spring semester and Session 1 classes begin at 8:00 a.m. - Last date to withdraw from the college with a 100% refund of tuition and specified fees (refund of room and board will be made as detailed in the Business Office policy section of the Catalog) 5:00 p.m. - Martin Luther King, Jr. holiday classes will not meet and administrative offices will be closed - 19 Last date to register or to drop or add classes 5:00 p.m. - 21 Last date to withdraw from the college with a 50% refund of tuition and specified fees (refund of room and board will be made as detailed in the Business Office policy section of the Catalog) 5:00 p.m.